- Fellowship - UT Southwestern Medical Center (2002-2005), Maternal Fetal Medicine

 - Obstetrics & Gynecology - Maternal Fetal Medicine

 - Maternal-Fetal Consultations

-Patricia Santiago-Muñoz, M.D., is an Associate Professor in the Department of Obstetrics and Gynecology at UT Southwestern Medical Center.
+Patricia Santiago-Muñoz, M.D., is a Professor in the Department of Obstetrics and Gynecology at UT Southwestern Medical Center.
 She works in UT Southwestern’s High-Risk Pregnancy and Prenatal Genetics program and treats patients with pre-existing conditions such as hypertension, diabetes, lupus, multiple sclerosis, and diseases of the lung, liver, or kidney.
 She also accepts obstetrical patients for delivery at UT Southwestern’s William P. Clements Jr. University Hospital.